Mukim Melilas

 Mukim Melilas is a mukim in Belait District, Brunei.
 The population was 29 in 2016, the least populous mukim in all of Brunei.
+It is considered the final and most isolated settlement in Belait, and maybe all of Brunei.

+Etymology

+According to the history of the people living in the village, the word 'melilas' comes from the Iban word 'mengilas' which refers to a tree whose wood is used by the Iban tribe for cooking.
+Behind the original word which is 'mengilas' it is said in an expression that is wrong in terms of spelling and sound which is 'melilas' and until now the village remains under the name of Kampong Melilas.
+The mukim could be named after a village it emcopasses, Kampong Melilas.

 Geography

 The mukim is located in the interior and southernmost part of the district as well as the country.
 It borders Mukim Sukang to the north and the Malaysian state of Sarawak to the east, south and west.

-Demographics
+Mukim Melilas is covered with an expanse of green primary forest with plantations that can be seen on the roadside.

+Demography

 As of 2021 census, the population of Mukim Melilas had a population of 29: 15 males and 14 females.
 The mukim had 13 households occupying thee dwellings.
 The entire population lived in rural areas.

-Villages

-There are 3 villages in Melilas.
+Although most of the people in the village moved or worked in towns or urban areas, during school holidays and the Gawai Dayak and Hari Raya, they will return en masse to celebrate the festivities.

+Administration

+As of 2021, the mukim consist the following villages: